astropy/astropy/docs/utils/data.rst

 ================

 Because the cache is persistent, it is possible for it to become inconveniently large, or become filled with irrelevant data.
 While it is simply a directory on disk, each file is supposed to represent the contents of a URL, and many URLs do not make acceptable on-disk filenames (for example, containing troublesome characters like ":" and "~").
 There is reason to worry that multiple ``astropy`` processes accessing the cache simultaneously might lead to cache corruption.
-The cache is therefore protected by a lock and indexed by a persistent dictionary mapping URLs to hashes of the file contents, while the file contents are stored in files named by their hashes.
+The data is therefore stored in a subdirectory named after the hash of the URL, and write access is handled in a way that is resistant to concurrency problems.
 So access to the cache is more convenient with a few helpers provided by `~astropy.utils.data`.

 If your cache starts behaving oddly you can use `~astropy.utils.data.check_download_cache` to examine your cache contents and